All States/Maine/Portland/General Contracting

 Inspection Schedule

 Foundation inspection before concrete pour, framing inspection before insulation, final inspection before certificate of occupancy.
-Additional inspections required for electrical, plumbing, and HVAC rough-in stages.
+Electrical and plumbing inspections required at rough-in and final stages.

 §4